ConsumerAffairs Unaccredited Brand

 - Port your phone number: Keeping your old phone number can be very important, particularly for salespeople with an established client base.
 Lingo makes it easy to port over your current number.

-- Best for Residential users and salespeople.
+- Best for: Residential users and salespeople.

-Lingo Company Profile
+Lingo Company Information

 - Company Name: